betamigo98/Choral-Annotations-For-Zotero/Step-by-Step Install and Workflow.md

 ### Which Choral Style should I use?
 * AUTHOR is most basic and straightforward style
 * AUTHORDATE add the infromation about publication year
-* AUHTORDATEP add the page locator information [see why to use it](https://github.com/betamigo98/Choral-Annotations-For-Zotero/blob/main/ABOUT.md#about-the-authordatep-style)
+* AUHTORDATEP add the page locator information.
+[See why use it.](https://github.com/betamigo98/Choral-Annotations-For-Zotero/blob/main/ABOUT.md#about-the-authordatep-style)

 # 3. Highlight And Create Note From Annotations
 <p align="center"><img src="https://github.com/betamigo98/Choral-Annotations-For-Zotero/blob/main/Screenshots/Zotero%20-%20Making%20Annotations%20And%20Create%20Notes.png" width=81% height=90%>